Generation Times & Performance

 If your generation is taking longer than expected, here are steps to diagnose and resolve the issue:

-The PENDING status means your generation is in the processing queue waiting for available compute resources.
+error and error_code fields describe what went wrong.
+See the Error Handling guide for a full list of error codes.The PENDING status means your generation is in the processing queue waiting for available compute resources.
 During peak usage periods, the queue may be deeper than usual, causing longer wait times.
 Generations typically move from PENDING to PROCESSING within 1-2 minutes under normal conditions.
 If your generation has been in PENDING for more than 5 minutes, the system may be experiencing higher-than-normal demand.
 You can check status.sync.so for any reported incidents.
 Avoid resubmitting the same generation request, as this creates additional queue entries without canceling the original job.
-If the generation remains stuck after 10 minutes, contact support at support@sync.so with your generation ID.
+If the generation remains stuck after 10 minutes, contact support at [email protected] with your generation ID.

 Generations have internal processing time limits that vary by video duration and model.
 If a generation exceeds its time limit, it will automatically transition to a FAILED status with a timeout error.
 Long videos are divided into 30-40 second chunks for processing, and generations can timeout if the video has too many scene changes within these chunks or if many scenes lack detectable faces.
 If your generation fails due to a timeout, try reducing the video length, ensuring faces are visible throughout the video, and minimizing rapid scene cuts.
 You can also retry the generation, as transient infrastructure issues occasionally cause timeouts that do not recur on subsequent attempts.

 Yes, higher resolution inputs require more processing time.
-The Sync pipeline re-encodes all input video using the H.264 codec, and higher resolution frames take longer to decode, process, and re-encode.
+The Sync Labs pipeline re-encodes all input video using the H.264 codec, and higher resolution frames take longer to decode, process, and re-encode.
 While the face region is processed at 512x512 resolution regardless of input dimensions, the overall composition step that blends the generated face back into the original frame scales with resolution.
 For the fastest processing times, 1080p input is recommended.
 Videos up to 4K (4096x2160) are supported but will take longer.
 Videos above 4K are rejected.
 If speed is a priority and your use case allows it, downscale your input video to 1080p or 720p before submitting.